 11. When can I seal a violation for not wearing a seat belt in Nevada?

 12. Will I get deported?

-Safety belt violations are not deportable crimes.
+Safety belt violations are not deportable offenses.
 However, immigration law is in a precarious state.
 Non-citizen defendants are always encouraged to seek experienced legal counsel.

 13. Should I fight my citation or just pay the civil penalty?

 Defendants who were falsely accused should always consider fighting the case.
 But this is such a minor violation it may be worth it just to pay the civil penalty.
 Consult with an attorney.